-Should a majority of the Inuit of Great Whale River decide to move to Richmond Gulf within a period of five (5) years from the date of the coming into force of the Agreement, Québec agrees that Québec and/or its agencies or mandataries shall assist the Inuit of Great Whale, such assistance to include the provision of funds, in carrying out the move to Richmond Gulf, on terms and conditions to be negotiated.
+Should a majority of the lnuit of Great Whale River decide to move to Richmond Gulf within a period of five (5) years from the date of the coming into force of the Agreement, Québec agrees that Québec and/or its agencies or mandataries shall assist the lnuit of Great Whale, such assistance to include the provision of funds, in carrying out the move to Richmond Gulf, on terms and conditions to be negotiated.

-Should the Inuit of Great Whale River decide to move to Richmond Gulf as aforesaid, Canada agrees to assist the Inuit of Great Whale River in carrying out the move to Richmond Gulf and establishing an Inuit Community in such location, within the scope of federal programs from time to time in effect and, in particular, Programs in effect for the Inuit of Canada.
+Should the lnuit of Great Whale River decide to move to Richmond Gulf as aforesaid, Canada agrees to assist the lnuit of Great Whale River in carrying out the move to Richmond Gulf and establishing an lnuit Community in such location, within the scope of federal programs from time to time in effect and, in particular, programs in effect for the lnuit of Canada.